Braised Pork Osso Bucco

 Why I love this braised pork shank recipe

-I’m sure it has something to do with the post holiday blues and the weather – January was a pretty gloomy month this year.
+January was a pretty gloomy month this year – I’m sure it has something to do with the post holiday blues and the weather.
 But, this pork osso buco has brought me back from the darkness, because it is nothing short of perfection.
+I originally made this dish for my Friday Night Dinner series, a tribute to the food of Gilmore Girls, and I’ve been loving it ever since.

 How to make pork osso bucco